 What is your post-pandemic selling strategy?

-As the vaccinations proceed and lockdowns subside, many executives are wondering if eCommerce has been a blip on their radar or a permanent shift.
+As the vaccinations proceed and lockdowns subside, many executives are wondering if B2B eCommerce software has been a blip on their radar or a permanent shift.
 Harvard Business Review discusses what moves to make as the crisis eases – and what does that mean to B2B eCommerce?

 B2B real-time payments (RTP) developments